oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/jrf-domain.md

 ### Sample WDT model for JRF domain

-For operator creating a JRF domain, your WDT model must have a `RCUDbInfo` section in `domainInfo`.
+For the operator to create a JRF domain, your WDT model must have a `RCUDbInfo` section in `domainInfo`.
 This is a sample model snippet of a typical JRF domain

 ```yaml